How To Make Sure Your Security Deposit Is Returned

 What Else Can DoNotPay Do?

-DoNotPay makes getting a landlord to refund security deposits a breeze, and they are quick, stress-free, and successful.
+DoNotPay makes getting a a breeze, and they are quick, stress-free, and successful.
 Even better, security deposit refunds are only one of the many things DoNotPay makes easy.

 If you have other issues with a landlord, DoNotPay is here to help.
 For example, if you need repairs but do not know what your landlord is responsible for or how to ask, DoNotPay makes the process simple.
 If you face eviction or your landlord didn't give you notice, DoNotPay has you covered.
 DoNotPay can even help you kick out a roommate.